Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy Bandit

-Our main result establishes an upper bound of $\cO(\log T)$ on the cumulative expected regret of the Greedy Bandit for the two-armed contextual bandit when Assumptions \ref{ass:bounded},\ref{ass:margin}, and \ref{ass:cov-div} are satisfied.
-The proof is provided in Appendix \ref{app:main}. \begin{theorem} If $K=2$, the cumulative expected regret of the Greedy Bandit at time $T$ is at most
+We now establish a finite-sample upper bound on the cumulative expected regret of the Greedy Bandit for the two-armed contextual bandit when covariate diversity is satisfied. \begin{theorem} If $K=2$ and Assumptions \ref{ass:bounded}-\ref{ass:cov-div} are satisfied, the cumulative expected regret of the Greedy Bandit at time $T \geq 3$ is at most

-where the constant $C_0$ is defined in Assumption \ref{ass:margin} and the constant $\tilde{C}$ is defined in Eq. \eqref{eq:Cbar} but it is always between $1/3$ and $51.84$ depending on the dimension $d$.
-To be on the safe side, we can take $C_{GB}$ as the sum of the constant term and the coefficient of $\log T$ in above formula. \end{theorem}